MobilityData/shared-identifiers-prototype/README.md

 * [License](#License)

 ## General info
+This repository contains the MDB Stops and the code to conflate Source Stops to them.
-This prototype leverage the CSV file approach.
+This prototype leverage the CSV file approach for the first option described [here](https://github.com/MobilityData/mobility-database-interface/issues/338#issuecomment-999188292).

 ## Getting Started